13-A Solved problem 5-3 for local buckling of columns-CM#14

 We refer to Table 1-12 for the properties of the Hollow sections.
 Select HSS16x16x ½.
 The area is 28.3 inches 2. fy=46 ksi.
 The design thickness of the square HSS=0.465 inches and the radii of gyration about both axes x and y equals 6.31 inches.

-The next step is to check whether the column is short or long by finding the limiting KL/r value.
+The next step is to check whether the column is short or long by finding the limiting K*L/r value. the column is a square column that is why rx=ry.

 What is the value of The Euler stress?